-This test consists of four sections: Analytical Writing, Integrated Reasoning, Quantitative Reasoning & Verbal Reasoning
+The GMAT consists of four sections: Analytical Writing, Integrated Reasoning, Quantitative Reasoning and Verbal Reasoning

 |Analytical Writing||30 Minutes||1||Analysis of Argument|